 Bottom line lots to love.
 Pat McGrath launched some beautiful shades this round and even though I’m usually a neutral lip lover I think the color range has wearable colors for a classic look.
 I think Deep Orchid is a stunning purple that I’ll wear for nights out.
 You can find the new Pat McGrath Labs MatteTrance colors out now.
 Available online at Pat McGrath Labs and Sephora.
-Some colors also available in a MatteTrance Lipstick Trio Set.

 Have you tried any Pat McGrath lipsticks or glosses yet?
 What did you think?

 Pat McGrath fall shades provided courtesy of Pat McGrath Labs for review.